ericvolp12/ericvolp12.github.io/_posts/2021-03-07-smartfridge.md

 ## My Fridge is Broken

-For the record my fridge, being manufactured in 2003, is old enough to vote.
+My fridge, being manufactured in 2003, is old enough to vote.

 I learned that my fridge was broken by opening the attached freezer on top and looking at a puddle in my ice bin.
 While this was a useful signal to notice something was wrong with my fridge, I didn’t know what was wrong or how I could fix it.
 Chatting with my landlord, he mentioned "the previous tenant had a similar issue and whenever it happened, they would cut power to the fridge and wait about 15 minutes and then turn it back on".